hashicorp/go-getter/README.md

 caution in security-critical contexts.
 See the available [security options](#Security-Options) that can be configured to mitigate some of these risks.

+go-getter may return values that contain caller-provided query parameters that can contain sensitive data.
+Context around what parameters are and are not sensitive is known only by the caller of go-getter, and specific to each use case.
+We recommend the caller ensure that go-getter's return values (e.g., error messages) are properly handled and sanitized to ensure sensitive data is not persisted to logs.
 ## URL Format

 go-getter uses a single string URL as input to download from a variety of